edcsu/edcsu/README.md

 -->
 - 🌱 I’m currently learning `React`
 <!--
-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
 -->
+- 👯 I’m looking to collaborate on `on thrilling projects`
+- 💬 Ask me about `C# and JavaScript`
 - 📫 How to reach me: [my email](skeith696@gmail.com)
 <!--
-- 😄 Pronouns: ...
+- 😄 Pronouns: He
 - ⚡ Fun fact: ...
 -->